Idle Control Valve Buyer's Guide

 - The idle control valve manages the engine’s revolutions per minute (RPM) during idle moments when the vehicle doesn’t move.
 It controls the flow of air around the throttle plate.

 - Check the compatibility of the replacement idle control valve with your vehicle.
 Avoid reusing old valves as they wear out faster than new parts.
-Brands like Standard, Hitachi, and Replacement produce high-quality and affordable idle control valves.

 Your car’s engine needs the right amount of air to keep its engine running smoothly while it’s sitting still.
 In vehicles built during the preceding decade, the electronic throttle actuator controls the air supply for idle speeds.